MPH Occupational Health / Course details

 - Comment on the advantages and disadvantages of the commonly used epidemiological approaches; the selection of a study design suitable for an issue at hand; the handling of error, bias and confounding; the imputation of causality; and appropriate approaches to data handling.

-- Defining a research question
+- Understanding causation and defining a research question

 - Measuring and comparing disease occurrence